 Ick!
 That Small Insect Could Be A Tick

-Something creeping on your body usually creates a number of reactions: bothered at best, downright scary at worst.
+Something on your body usually spurs a number of reactions: annoyed at best, downright scary at worst.

-In a world of surprising crawling critters, ticks might be the most unwelcome of all in your McHenry County backyard.
+In a world of surprising crawling critters, ticks might be the most unwanted of all in your McHenry County backyard.